rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-20.md

+Within the blockchain industray and without, the rate of Rust job postings appears to be on a steady rise, and every month we come across interesting new Rust gigs.
+New public job listings are listed in the "Careers" section in the newsletter, while previously-open listings are on the website [job board][page-jobboard].
+It's a good time to be a skilled Rust programmer, especially for those of us into blockchain tech.

-For those wanting to stay even more in-tune with Rust blockchain developer news, the pace of the [Telegram group][ribtg] has been picking up lately, and the announcements and discussions there are more detailed than the brief one-liners in the newsletter.
+For those wanting to stay the most up to date with what's going on, the pace of the RiB [Telegram group][ribtg] has been picking up lately, and the announcements and discussions there are more detailed than the brief one-liners in the newsletter.